Sanmandresy/Coding-Challenges/Battledev Yoghurts/readme.md

+To make it work open the terminal and write npm install then write node "link that drives to the file '.js'" if you want to try with other datas you have to change what's wrote in "table=" and follow the pattern

 Objective
 You are in charge of carrying out an exciting marketing study on the packaging of a new organic yoghurt issued from short circuits.
 Even if you regret to see a "responsible"